Wales No 8 Faletau to miss 6N after breaking forearm again

-BATH, England (AP) — Wales No. 8 Taulupe Faletau has broken a forearm again and will likely miss the Six Nations.
+BATH, England (AP) — Wales No. 8 Taulupe Faletau has broken his right forearm for the second time in three months and will likely miss the Six Nations.

 His Bath club confirmed the news on Tuesday, three days after the fracture occurred in a European Champions Cup fixture.

-That match marked Faletau's first since he broke his right forearm in October.
-He wore a brace on his right forearm and was brilliant in setting up Bath's first try.
+That match marked Faletau's first since he broke the forearm in October in club play.
+He wore a brace on his right forearm and was brilliant in setting up Bath's first try against Wasps.

-The club statement did not elaborate on whether Faletau broke the right forearm again, and did not know how long he will be out of action.
+Bath did not know yet how long he will be out of action.

-He tweeted: "Rejoice in hope, be patient in suffering, persevere in prayer.
+Faletau tweeted: "Rejoice in hope, be patient in suffering, persevere in prayer.
 In & out.
-I'll be back"
+I'll be back."

 Wales kicks off the Six Nations on Feb.
 1 at France.